tonyleidong/OptimalFlow/docs/index.rst

 Comparing other popular "AutoML or Automated Machine Learning" APIs, **OptimalFlow** is designed as an omni-ensemble ML workflow builder with higher-level API targeting to avoid manual repetitive train-along-evaluate experiments in general pipeline building.

-It rebuilt the automated machine learning framework by switching the focus from single pipeline components automation to a higher workflow level by creating an automated ensemble pipelines (Pipeline Cluster) traversal experiments and evaluation mechanisms.
+It reimages the automated machine learning framework by switching the focus from single pipeline components automation to a higher workflow level by creating an automated ensemble pipelines (Pipeline Cluster) traversal experiments and evaluation mechanisms.
 In another word, OptimalFlow jumps out of a single pipeline’s scope, while treats the whole pipeline as an entity, and automate produce all possible pipelines for assessment, until finding one of them leads to the optimal model.
 Thus, when we say a pipeline represents an automated workflow, OptimalFlow is designed to assemble all these workflows, and find the optimal one.
 That’s also the reason to name it as OptimalFlow.

 To achieve that, **OptimalFlow** creates *Pipeline Cluster Traversal Experiments* to assemble all cross-matching pipelines covering major tasks of Machine Learning workflow, and apply traversal-experiment to search the optimal baseline model.
 Besides, by modularizing all key pipeline components in reusable packages, it allows all components to be custom tunable along with high scalability.